MicrosoftDocs/fabric-docs/docs/security/workspace-identity-authenticate.md

 When the workspace identity has been created, the tab displays the workspace identity details and the list of authorized users.

 Workspace identity can be [created and deleted by workspace admins](/fabric/security/workspace-identity).
 The workspace identity has the workspace contributor role on the workspace.
-Admins, members, and contributors in the workspace can configure the identity as authentication method in ADLS gen2 shortcuts.
+Admins, members, and contributors in the workspace can configure the identity as authentication method in ADLS gen2 connections that are used in data pipelines and shortcuts.

 ## Step 2: Grant the identity permissions on the storage account